dhanvithshetty-in/dhanvithshetty-in/README.md

 - Developed a scalable web application integrating complex Generative AI and LLM fundamentals.
 - Integrated a Gemini API engine to run semantic search and synthesize unstructured client datasets.
-- Optimized model performance and instruction architectures to drop pipeline compute costs by **20%**.
+- Optimized model performance and instruction architectures to drop pipeline compute costs by **20%** and improve recommendation accuracy by **25%**.

 </details>